-REQUIREMENTS FOR MATHEMATICS MAJORS:

-1. MATH 404: Vector Analysis

-2. 4 of the following PHYS/ENGR courses (selected in consultation with the Engineering advisor):

-ENGR 101: Introduction to Engineering

-PHYS 251: Statics and Mechanics of Materials

-PHYS 404: Electromagnetism and Electronics

-PHYS 416: Thermal and Statistical Mechanics

-PHYS 426: Light and Optics

-3. A capstone experience:

-ENGR 491-496: Independent Study in Engineering (may be an REU)

-REQUIREMENTS FOR NATURAL SCIENCE MAJORS (BIOLOGY/CHEMISTRY/GEOLOGY):

-1. 2 advanced mathematics courses

-MATH 303: Multivariable Calculus MATH 307: Differential Equations

-2. 3 of the following PHYS/ENGR courses (selected in consultation with the Engineering advisor): ENGR 101:

-Introduction to Engineering

-PHYS 251: Statics and Mechanics of Materials

-PHYS 404: Electromagnetism and Electronics

-PHYS 416: Thermal and Statistical Mechanics

-PHYS 426: Light and Optics

-3. A capstone experience:

-ENGR 491-496: Independent Study in Engineering (may be an REU)

-COURSE DESCRIPTIONS (ENGR)
+Centenary College of Louisia 99 ENGINEERING 1.
+MATH 404: R MATHEMATICS MAJORS: Vector Analysis /ENGR courses (selected in consultation with the Engineering advisor): Introduction to Engineering Statics and Mechanics of Materials Electromagnetism and Electronics Thermal and Statistical Mechanics Light and Optics A capstone experience: • ENGR 491-496: Independent Study in Engineering (may be an REU) REQUIREMENTS FOR (BIOLOGY/CHEMISTR 1.
+2 advanced mathematic • MATH 303: • MATH 307: ENGR 101: PHYS 251: PHYS 404: PHYS 416: PHYS 426: 3.
+A capstone experience: Independent Study in Engineering (may be an REU) ONS (ENGR) O ENGINEERING studies; laboratory activities introduce various computer design projects and graphic techniques.
 Prerequisites: Junior standing and approval of the Engineering advisor.
 Assignments in an applied work experience will involve 40 hours of work per credit hour enrolled.
 A final written summary of the term's work is required.
 491-496.
-INDEPENDENT STUDY IN ENGINEERING......1-6

-Prerequisite: Consent of instructor.
+INDEPENDENT STUDY IN ENGINEERING.......1-6 Prerequisite: Consent of instructor.
 Guided independent study of a topic agreed upon by the student and any member of the department.
 Either a theoretical or an experimental subject may be selected.
 Written reports or oral presentations may be required when appropriate.
 Credit may vary from one to six hours per term.